How to Find Happiness Every Day

 Spend time with happy people

 Your mood is directly influenced by the people around you.
 Surround yourself with the happiest people you can find.

 A little self-care can go a long way to raise your happiness quotient.

 Spend time in nature

 Put your phone on silent and reconnect with the natural world.
 Even if you’re not an outdoorsy person, go to the park and sit under a tree.
 Listen.
 Be quiet.
 Let yourself be fully present in the moment.

-These are just a few ideas and you’ll need to find what works for you, but take a minute to find a little bit of happiness today, and every day.
-Mindfulness is all about living in the moment and you’ll find that you’re happier when you take the opportunity to be present in your life.
+These are just a few ideas.
+Take a minute to find a little bit of happiness today and every day.
+Mindfulness is all about living in the moment, and you’ll find that you’re happier when you take the opportunity to be present in your life.